davidbowland/scheduler-service/README.md

 ## Infrastructure

-See `infrastructure` folder for information on updating infrastructure.
+See the template.yaml file for information on updating infrastructure.

 ## Additional Documentation